ROCm-DS/hipDF/README.md

 ## Overview

-Built based on the [Apache Arrow](http://arrow.apache.org/) columnar memory format, cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.
+Built based on the [Apache Arrow](http://arrow.apache.org/) columnar memory format, hipDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.

-cuDF provides a pandas-like API that will be familiar to data engineers & data scientists, so they can use it to easily accelerate their workflows without going into the details of CUDA programming.
+hipDF provides a pandas-like API that will be familiar to data engineers & data scientists, so they can use it to easily accelerate their workflows without going into the details of HIP programming.

 For example, the following snippet downloads a CSV, then uses the GPU to parse it into rows and columns and run calculations:
 ```python